spe-uob/2022-SocialMediaContentGenerator/install.md

 the `model_path` is the path to the folder that have the main model ckpt files.

 the `lora_model_path` is the path to the folder that have the lora model files.
+If run on linux, please repleace \\ to /

 I don't suggest use this flag `force_cpu`, I tested that use cpu only to run AI drawing, the result is it take 1 min only output 1 512x512 picture on I9-13900KF